skywind3000/z.lua/README.md

   This is another way to initialize z.lua in fish shell, but remember to regenerate z.fish if z.lua has been updated or moved.

+  Package managers like oh-my-fish and fisher are supported, you can install z.lua from url:

+      omf install https://github.com/skywind3000/z.lua     # install z.lua in oh-my-fish

 - Power Shell:

   put something like this in your `profile.ps1`: